-When is the One UI 3.0 public beta rolling out?
+What's the status of the One UI 3.0 public beta?

-Samsung has kicked off the One UI 3.0 public beta in South Korea and the U.S. a few months ago, and with the stable update now rolling out widely, it is winding down the beta program.
+Samsung kicked off the One UI 3.0 public beta in South Korea and the U.S. a few months ago, and with the stable update now rolling out widely, it is winding down the beta program.

-If you have a Galaxy S20, S20+, S20 Ultra, Note 20, or Note 20 Ultra and are in a country where Samsung is offering the One UI 3.0 public beta, you can enroll by heading into the Samsung Members app.
+If you have a Galaxy Note 20 or Note 20 Ultra and are in a country where Samsung is offering the One UI 3.0 public beta, you can still enroll by heading into the Samsung Members app.
 Just choose the One UI 3.0 beta banner within the app, confirm your registration, and you will be able to download the One UI 3.0 beta build based on Android 11 as an OTA update.

 Samsung isn't making a lot of design changes in One UI 3.0, with the overall aesthetic similar to One UI 2.5.
 That said, there are a lot of exciting new features, including the ability to long press an app to see all associated widgets and add them to the home screen, and a double tap gesture anywhere on the home screen to turn off the screen.

 One UI 3.0 is also getting the Conversations view that debuted in Android 11, and the persistent media player.
 You also get better auto-focus and exposure controls in the camera, the option to customize the call screen with your own pictures and videos, device usage trends in Digital Wellbeing, and a lot of new Bixby Routines.